 I know that’s a bill I want to avoid!
 And, there’s a strong psychological cost of someone violating your home as well.

-With all of that being said, a security system or home automation system that alerts you are great ways to limit your losses if you are burglarized.
+With all of that being said, a security system with home automation devices that alerts you are great ways to limit your losses if you are burglarized.
 In the best scenario, a burglar would immediately flee when hearing an alarm.
 If not, they’ll certainly have to rush to snag your valuables, more than likely missing jewelry and guns in the process.

 Those are wins in my book!